-During a gout attack, a person experiences sudden and severe episodes of pain, warmth and swelling in one or more joints.
+When asking “what is gout?” it’s important to know that during a gout attack, a person experiences sudden and severe episodes of pain, warmth and swelling in one or more joints.
 While gout often begins in the big toe, attacks can spread to the feet, ankle, wrists, hands and elbows and cause permanent joint damage.

 The pain during a gout attack is often so excruciating that many go to an emergency room for relief.

 Despite the severity of gout, just 10 percent of sufferers are getting needed, ongoing treatment.